acdcjunior/acdcjunior.github.io/_posts/2014-12-07-jsf-2-2-primefaces-login-jaas-tomcat-example-project.md

 <!--more-->

-##Download/run the example project:
+##Talk is cheap, show me the money (aka download/run the example project now):

-Without delay, here are the steps needed to run the example project:
+Here are the steps needed to run the example project:

 - **Download the [project source code](https://github.com/acdcjunior/acdcjunior-github-io-example-projects/archive/master.zip);**
   - Unzip it and head to this project's folder:  `cd jsf-primefaces-jaas-tomcat-example`;